sebastianGruenwald/obsidian-kanban/dummy-vault-kanban/test 2.md

 ---
 status: To Do
-cardColor: mint
+cardColor: lavender
 tags:
   - kanban
-  - test
   - dach
 ---
-# test
+# test 2